plainionist/plainionist.github.io/_posts/2018-02-20-Implementing-Clean-Architecture-Controller-Presenter.md

 <img src="{{ site.url }}/assets/clean-architecture/backlog.png" class="dynimg"/>

 I showed you how I implemented the business rules with multiple interactors.
-Now let me show the corresponding controller/presenter (Even if you are not used to F# I am pretty sure you can still get the key points from the code).
+Now let me show the corresponding controller/presenter (Even if you are not an F# expert, I am pretty sure you can still get the key points from the code).

 ```F#
     member this.Backlog () =